reasonmethis/docdocgo-core/README.md

 ## Appendix

+Here we provides additional information that may be useful, mostly for developers, as opposed to users of the bot.

 ### Using the FastAPI server

 The FastAPI server is a RESTful API that can be used to interact with DocDocGo programmatically.
 The following endpoints are available: